Danticipation/ChakrAi-Application/replit.md

 # Chakrai - Mental Wellness & Therapy Application

 ## Overview
 Chakrai is a professional mental wellness and therapy application designed for individuals seeking therapeutic support.
-It features a calming, thoughtful design with soothing pastel colors to create a welcoming, professional environment.
+It aims to provide comprehensive mental health support, leveraging AI for personalized insights and fostering self-reflection.
 Key capabilities include voice interaction, daily affirmations, therapeutic personality modes, and wellness goal tracking.
-The project aims to provide comprehensive mental health support, leveraging AI for personalized insights and fostering self-reflection.
+The project's vision is to create a calming, thoughtful, and professional environment to empower users on their mental wellness journey.

 ## User Preferences
 - **Persistent memory system**: Bot MUST have persistent memory to remember users across sessions and build personality profiles